 You can trust the Co-op to stay on top of these important changes in food labeling, and you’ll start seeing the bioengineered logo on our signs and labelling for veggies, fruit, and prepared food that fall under the bioengineered law.
 For instance, you will see conventional summer squash, zucchinis and potatoes all being labelled as bioengineered in our store.
 If the same item is labeled organic it is not bioengineered.
-You will see this labeling in the spring of 2021.
+You will see this labeling by the end of 2021.

 What does this mean moving forward?

 The Co-op will continue to review the list of bioengineered foods annually.
-We will adjust signage in store as is necessary and will actively seek ways to limit bioengineered products in our Co-op.
+We will adjust signage in-store as is necessary and will actively seek ways to limit bioengineered products in our Co-op.